Goguryeo–Tang War: Conflicts in 654–668 and fall of Goguryeo

 In 660, the Tang Empire and the Silla Kingdom sent their allied armies to conquer Baekje.
 The Baekje capital Sabi fell to the forces of Tang and Silla.
 Baekje was conquered on 18 July 660, when King Uija of Baekje surrendered at Ungjin.
 The Tang army took the king, the crown prince, 93 officials, and 20,000 troops as prisoners.
 The king and the crown prince were sent as hostages to the Tang Empire.
 The Tang Empire annexed the territory and established five military administrations to control the region instead of Silla, which was painfully accepted.

-In a final effort, general Gwisil Boksin led the resistance against Tang occupation of Baekje.
-He requested military assistance from their Yamato allies.
+In a final effort, general Gwisil Boksin led continued resistance against Tang occupation of Baekje.
+He requested military assistance from Yamato allies.
 The Nihongi Chronicles notes that during his pleas for Yamato assistance, Prince Buyeo Pung was conferred the cap of shiki given the younger sister of Komoshi Oho no Omi to wed.
 Emperor Tenji of Japan sent Ajimasa Sawi no Muraji of Lower Daisen Rank, and Takutsu Hada no Miyakko, in command of four thousand men to escort Prince Buyeo Pung back to his country where General Gwisil Boksin met and entrusted the governance of the land to the prince.
 The Tang fleet, comprising 170 ships, advanced towards Chuyu and encircled the city at the Baekgang River.
 As the Yamato fleet engaged the Tang fleet, they were attacked by the Tang fleet and were destroyed.
 In 663, the Baekje resistance and Yamato forces were annihilated by the Tang and Silla forces at the Battle of Baekgang.
 Subsequently, Prince Buyeo Pung of Baekje and his remaining men fled to Goguryeo.

-After the conquest of Baekje in 660, the Tang and Silla forces planned to invade Goguryeo.
-In 661, the Tang forces set off to Goguryeo.
-As the Tang army advanced with 350,000 troops, Silla was only requested to provide supplies during this expedition.
-In 662, Yeon Gaesomun defeated general Pang Xiaotai at the Battle of Sasu.
-The Tang army besieged Pyongyang, Goguryeo's capital, for several months until February 662, when it had to withdraw from the campaign due to the harsh winter conditions and the defeat of its subsidiary force.
+The natives rebelled and besieged Liu Renyuan in the capital until Liu Rengui could bring in reinforcements.
+A stalemate ensued, with Baekje holding some cities while Silla and the Tang occupied others.
+In the autumn of 663, a combined Tang-Silla army marched for Chuyu, the capital of the rebels.
+Chuyu was captured on 14 October and the rebellion was vanquished.